How To Help Dog Shedding

 Take your time to build up your relationship with your pooch, creating a safe environment for both of you.
 The more they trust you, the easier it will be to help support their anxiousness in times of stress and discomfort.
 With your pup feeling more relaxed, you may notice a reduction in shedding.

 Along with making your bond stronger through trust and love, using dog-specific, natural calming aids may help give you and your pup a little extra help along the way.

 Giving a Fatty Acid Supplement

 Fatty acid supplements contain a number of healthy vitamins and minerals that can promote healthy skin and coats.
-Nutrients like fish oil, flaxseed oil, Vitamin E, and biotin can all help decrease shedding, so supplementing your pup's diet may really help with their shedding.
+Nutrients like fish oil, flaxseed oil, Vitamin E, and biotin can all help with shedding.